Evercoast/EvercoastOpenSource/README.md

 ## Press Play:

-Set up is now complete, upon pressing `Play` you'll see the OBJ sequence animate in the 3D Scene and Game views.
+Set up is now complete, upon pressing `Play` you'll see the OBJ sequence animate in the `3D Scene` and `Game View`.

 ## Recommended Tools:

 **Post Processing:**

-Post-processing layers in Unity is the most compelling way to make realistic scenes.
+`Post-processing` layers in Unity are the most compelling way to make realistic scenes.

 For further instruction, see [HERE](https://docs.unity3d.com/Manual/PostProcessingOverview.html).

 **Timeline:**

-Earlier in this document we've mention that the time in Unity is a flexible concept.
-To create cinematic content with accurate in/out trigger points, for: starting or stopping volumetric playback, triggering visual or sound effects, etc. the timeline package should be used.
+Earlier in this document we've discussed that the notion of time in Unity is a flexible concept.
+To create cinematic content with accurate in/out trigger points, for: starting or stopping volumetric playback, triggering visual or sound effects, etc., the `Timeline` package should be used.

 There are other animation mechanisms available in Unity, but only the `Timeline` guarantees the frame accurate triggering of events.